Wado ("thank you") for coming here to meet us, and to get to know a little about us at Turtle Mound Flutes.

 For over forty years I made my living in the high-tech world centered in real-time computer system and software development.
 I earned my M.S. in Computer Science from New Mexico State University in 1969 on an Air Force advanced degree program.
 In return, I ended up spending nearly 11 years in the Air Force during an era of great advances in software engineering.
 It was the Air Force that moved me to Florida in 1972.
 I worked on a number of exciting programs, including 3 years working with NASA at the Kennedy Space Center on the Space Shuttle program.
 I was the liaison between NASA and the Air Force for the application of the shuttle's Launch Processing System technology to the Air Force shuttle facilities at Vandenberg AFB in California.
 The Air Force shuttle facility program was later cancelled following the Challenger disaster.
 After departing the Air Force in '78, I worked for several aerospace contractors on a variety of military, NASA, and commercial systems before forming my own consulting company in '99.

 My interest in music goes back to junior high school, when I was introduced to the guitar by a school friend.
 The next Christmas I got my own.
 When our church youth group planned to put on a talent show, I discovered that another boy in the youth group, named Bob Cross, was also a guitar player and singer, and we formed a "folk duo" we called the Bayou Brothers for the show.
 We felt good about the number we did and loved playing together, so we took on other performances.
-We later added another group member from the church, Dave Peterson, who had recently gotten a guitar and we became the Bayou Brothers, a trio.
+We later added a third group member to the group, also from the church.
+Dave Peterson had recently gotten a guitar and we became the Bayou Brothers, a trio.
 I expanded out to add some different instruments to our sound and we found places we could play almost every week.
 We never made a penny, but we played together and had a lot of fun for a couple years.
 As high school was ending and we were going in different directions for college, the group dissolved.
 I tried to form another group in college, but it didn't have the chemistry and didn't last very long.

 Although I never put away my instruments completely, I didn't perform in public again until I joined the Praise Band at the Pineda Presbyterian Church in Melbourne in 2006.
 It is a great opportunity to play with a very talented guitarist/singer named Ken Holt (www.kenholtmusic.com).
-Although I mainly play my 45-year-old Epiphone 12-string guitar, I also bring out my equally old Gibson 5-string banjo, an autoharp, and occasionally my Native American Flutes for various numbers.
+Although my primary instruments are guitars, 6-string (steel and nylon strings) and 12-string, I also bring out my 50+ year old Gibson 5-string banjo, an autoharp, and occasionally my Native American Flutes for various numbers.
 This venue has also given me the opportunity to share a little of my Cherokee heritage when I've told the history and traditions along with a song like Amazing Grace, sung by the whole band in Cherokee, or why we sing the Cherokee Morning Song four times, to the four sacred directions.

 My Introduction to the NAF